NieliszBorough of Nielisz, Zamość District, Lubelskie Voivodship

 Type of placeIn a yard, next to the then fire station.
 A forest behind the forester’s lodge.

 Information about the crime

-The largest murder of the local community took place on 4 January 1943.
+The largest murder of the members of the local community took place on 4 January 1943.
 56 people were killed then, including 32 Jews.
 Zygmunt Wach from Nielisz, who was a 5-year-old child at that time, recalls that day: “There were several Jewish families settled in the village.
 They worked as small merchants and craftspeople.
 All of them were killed – adults and children.
-Some of them were shot by Germans near the fire station and buried there.
+Some of them were shot by the Germans near the fire station and buried there.
 A group of Jews hid in the forest, somewhere behind the forester’s lodge (they lived in a dug-out.)
-Someone pointed Germans towards their hideout.
+Someone pointed the Germans towards their hideout.
 They were shot next to this dug-out and buried in it.” (http://horajec.republika.pl/fakt4.html).

-Meanwhile, in the archives of the Institute of National Remembrance there is no mention about a grave near the fire station.
+Meanwhile, in the archives of the Institute of National Remembrance there is no information about a grave near the fire station.
 Information about the Jews murdered on that day in Nielisz and buried in several common graves in the forest has been confirmed though.
 (IPN GK 163/19)

 Among the people murdered on 4 January 1943 in Nielisz were members of the Krampf family – Hersz (62 years old), Sura (61 years old), Pinkas (36 years old), Gitla (28 years old), Abram (4 years old), Froim (20 years old), Chana (22 years old) and Mancie (4 years old); members of the Buchbinder family – Nachman (40 years old), Laja (38 years old) and Sura; and one person from the Margulis family.
 Names of the other victims remain unknown.
 (IPN BU 2448/605)